Fetlar: History

 One of the strange features of Fetlar is a huge wall that goes across the island known as the Funzie Girt or Finnigirt Dyke.
 It is thought to date from the Mesolithic period.
 So sharp was the division between the two halves of the island that the Norse talked of East and West Isle separately.

 Another attraction on the island is the Gothic Brough Lodge, built by Arthur Nicolson in about 1820, and which is undergoing restoration by the Brough Lodge Trust.
 The Fetlar sheepdog trials take place annually, normally in July.
 The Fetlar Foy, once very popular with Shetlanders and tourists alike, took place at midsummer on the Links at Tresta where folk were entertained with music, food and drink.

 Famous son

 Its most famous son was Sir William Watson Cheyne Bt FRS FRCS, a close associate of Lord Lister and one of the pioneers of antiseptics.
 He was professor of surgery at King's College London, President of the Royal College of Surgeons of England and wrote many books on medical treatments.
 He was made a baronet for services to medicine in 1908, and later was an MP—first for the Universities of Edinburgh and St Andrews, and then for the Combined Scottish Universities—between 1917 and 1922.
-He was Lord Lieutenant of the Shetland Islands from 1919 to 1930.
-Cheyne died on Fetlar on 19 April 1932.
+He was lord-lieutenant of the Shetland Islands from 1919 to 1930.
+Cheyne died on 19 April 1932.

 Fetlar was home to the Society of Our Lady of the Isles, an Anglican religious order for women, until it moved to Unst in 2015.